top of page

 Rajarshi Roy

-Joined in 2023, Rajarshi is currently working with role of lamin in cell cycle and cell division through studying lamin A mutants.
+Joined in 2023, Rajarshi is currently working with role of lamin A in cell cycle regulation along with splicing machinery through studying laminopathic mutants.

 • Linkedin